filippolelli/DentalMG/README.md

 # DentalMG
-Local server that receives patient datas from device in same LAN and generate a PDF file. (used in dental office)
+Node.js server that receives patient datas and generate a PDF file. (used in dental office)